FirebaseExtended/bolt/docs/guide.md

 for your application:

-1. Use the firebase-bolt command line tool to generate a JSON file from your Bolt file, and then copy and past the result into the Dashboard _Security and Rules_ section.
+1. Use the firebase-bolt command line tool to generate a JSON file from your Bolt file, and then copy and paste the result into the Dashboard _Security and Rules_ section.
 2. Use the [Firebase Command Line](https://www.firebase.com/docs/hosting/command-line-tool.html)
    tool.
 If you have _firebase-bolt_ installed on your computer, you can set the `rules` property in your [firebase.json](https://www.firebase.com/docs/hosting/guide/full-config.html) file